David Fabricius: Death

 After Fabricius denounced a local goose thief from the pulpit at Osteel in 1617, the accused man struck him on the head with a shovel and killed him.

 Legacy

 Copies of a map he made of Frisia in 1589 are also still extant.
-He is also name-checked in Jules Verne's From the Earth to the Moon as someone who claimed to have seen lunar inhabitants through his telescope, though that particular fact is merely part of Verne's fiction.
+He is also name-checked in Jules Verne's 1865 novel From the Earth to the Moon as someone who claimed to have seen lunar inhabitants through his telescope, though that particular fact is merely part of Verne's fiction.
 The large (79-kilometer) crater Fabricius in the Moon's southern hemisphere is named after David Fabricius.
 In 1895 a monument was erected to his memory in the churchyard at Osteel where he was pastor from 1603 until 1617.